ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

    # Make Gitaly accept connections on all network interfaces.
 You must use
    # firewalls to restrict access to this address/port.
+   # Comment out following line if you only want to support TLS connections
    gitaly['listen_addr'] = "0.0.0.0:8075"
    ```